Environmental Social Governance (ESG)

 TCFD Objective 1 - Carbon Footprint

-In alignment with our overarching commitment to environmental stewardship, we have identified the reduction of our Carbon Footprint as key strategic priority.
-In FY24 we will move to a 100% renewable electricity supply contract from March to achieve our key target.
-We will continue to invest in energy-efficient technologies particularly in our new store openings.
-As we own our head office building we are able to invest for the long-term in renewable energy.
-We will investigate the viability of fitting solar panels with the hope that the building can be self-sufficient in energy use.
+Notwithstanding the positive impact recycling jewellery has, we now have a 100% renewable electricity supply contract which started in March 2024.
+We continue to invest in energy-efficient technologies particularly in our new store openings as well as encourage good behaviours from our people in using energy responsibly.
+As we own our head office buildings, we are able to invest for the long-term in renewable energy.
+We are investigating the viability of fitting solar panels with the hope that these buildings can be self-sufficient in energy use.

-We have already ensured that our waste collection from high street stores and head office locations does no go to landfill.
-For stores located in shopping centres, the waste services are supplied by centre and in these instances we will encourage the centre to take the same approach with a target of 0% waste to landfill.
+We continue to ensure that our waste collection from high street stores and head office locations does not go to landfill.
+For stores located in shopping centres, the waste services are supplied by centre and in these instances, we have encouraged the centre to take the same approach with a target of 0% waste to landfill.

 TCFD Objective 2 - Climate Change Governance

-In recognition of the emerging risk from the impact of climate change on business operations and sustainability, we have identified the integration of climate change considerations into our formal risk management process as a strategic priority.
-This will involve a review and update of our existing risk management framework to include climate-related risks such as physical risks (e.g., extreme weather events) and transition risks (e.g., regulatory changes).
-We will collaborate with experts to develop robust climate risk assessment methodologies and will train our risk management team to effectively evaluate these risks.
-By doing so, we aim to ensure that our business strategies are resilient to the evolving landscape of climate-related challenges.
+Our formal risk management process includes a review of the emerging risks from the impact of climate change on business operations and sustainability.
+This risk review as part of our compliance monitoring program considers climate-related risks such as physical risks (e.g., extreme weather events) and transition risks (e.g., regulatory changes).
+Where appropriate we will seek expert advice so that our business strategies are resilient to the evolving landscape of climate-related challenges.

 TCFD Objective 3 - Partner with Responsible Suppliers